Get the Most Up-to-Date Answers During This Unprecedented Time

 At this time, our campus is currently closed and will reopen once the government’s Covid-19 restrictions have been lifted, which is tentatively set on April 13th.
 Students can, of course, contact us via e-mail through email@example.com or alternatively send us a short message via WhatsApp through mobile number +43 664 427 3641.

-I have already confirmed my Summer semester enrollment.
-Will summer orientation or semester dates change?
+I have already confirmed my Fall (August) Semester enrollment.
+Will orientation or semester dates change?

-WVPU’s management has been considering all Covid-19-related issues and restrictions as they plan for Summer as well as Fall 2020 classes.
+WVPU’s management has been considering all Covid-19-related issues and restrictions as they plan for Fall (August) 2020 classes.
 Students who are not able to travel to Austria due to government restrictions or delays with entry visas / student residence permits will still be able to start their programs on time through distance learning platforms and electronic communication with professors.
 We will do our best to ensure that you can take classes this fall semester without any delays.

 While I can’t visit the campus, can I still talk to a professor or advisor about some questions I have about my intended major?